brentgroves/status/2024/week12.md

 The world's love is performance based, but my love is unconditional.
 The world's system promotes fear and says you must perform better than your neighbor.
 I say help your neighbor and especially help the ones that are struggling.
 Do not worry about your own status.
 Do not promote yourself instead think of others and help them in their work.

 Good morning dear ones,

-I hope you and your loved ones are doing ok and that the time change has not upset your sleep schedules to much!
-Please feel free to contact me at home or work about anything.
-I enjoy working with each of you very much :-)
+I hope you are doing well today and are not dreading but looking forward to our week of work my friends.
+As always please feel free to call me at home or at work about anything you like!

 Sincerely yours,
 Brent G.